 Demanding Work Schedules

-One cause of divorce among high salary earners may be linked to demanding work schedules.
+One cause of a high-asset divorce may be linked to demanding work schedules.
 Jobs that require extensive traveling or long hours can be stressful, putting tension on both an individual and a marriage.
 The spouse who doesn't work may feel neglected by the absent partner, leading to feelings of loneliness and resentment.

 Financial Disagreements